nas/track-learning/conductor/tracks/add_url_clickable_title_20251228/plan.md

 - [x] Task: Conductor - User Manual Verification 'URL Input' (Protocol in workflow.md) (440e2df)

 ## Phase 3: Clickable Title and Navigation Logic
-- [ ] Task: Make Item Title Clickable on Card
+- [x] Task: Make Item Title Clickable on Card (a1759e2)
-    - [ ] Sub-task: Modify `ItemCard` component to render title as a link
+    - [x] Sub-task: Modify `ItemCard` component to render title as a link
     - [ ] Sub-task: Implement logic to open URL in a 90% section of the page
-    - [ ] Sub-task: Add external link icon for visual indication
+    - [x] Sub-task: Add external link icon for visual indication
-    - [ ] Sub-task: Write tests for clickable title and navigation behavior
+    - [x] Sub-task: Write tests for clickable title and navigation behavior
 - [ ] Task: Conductor - User Manual Verification 'Clickable Title and Navigation' (Protocol in workflow.md)

 ## Phase 4: Layout Split and Refinement